AbukarAweis/arc-agi-reasoning-agent/README.md

 ### Hidden-Test Generalization Failure

-Task `e9b4f6fc` is an example where the agent correctly matched all provided training examples but failed on the hidden test case.
+Task `e9b4f6fc` shown below is an example where the agent correctly matched all provided training examples but failed on the hidden test case.

 Because the hidden test input and expected output were not revealed to me, the exact failure cannot be visualized.
 The training examples are shown below to illustrate the type of pattern from which the agent attempted to generalize.